Smack in the middle of this sticky hot month, all I want for dinner is something cool and crispy.

 Then, since I had eaten virtuously (salad for dinner, after all!), he brought out the desserts.
 To see what tempted me and ultimately was my downfall that meal, you’ll have to look below the Wedge recipe.

-Summary: Cool, crispy and the perfect antidote to hot, sticky weather, the Wedge is like a BLT knife-and-fork salad.
+A Wedge Salad is cool, crispy and the perfect antidote to hot, sticky weather.
+It's like a BLT knife-and-fork salad.

 Ingredients